 You can fly free on any of the airlines above by transferring Chase Ultimate Rewards points to those airlines’ loyalty programs with the:

-- Chase Sapphire Preferred® Card – #1 card for folks new to using travel points, no annual fee in year 1
+- Chase Sapphire Preferred® Card – #1 card for folks new to using travel points

 - Chase Sapphire Reserve® – fantastic card if you know you’ll use all the benefits